-Thresholds can be configured in the rules themselves, see Rule Thresholding.
-They are often set by rule writers based on their intel for creating a rule combined with a judgement on how often a rule will alert.
+Thresholds can be configured in the rules themselves, see Thresholding Keywords.
+They are often set by rule writers based on their intelligence for creating a rule combined with a judgement on how often a rule will alert.

 Next to rule thresholding more thresholding can be configured on the sensor using the threshold.config.